1. DEFINITIONS AND INTERPRETATION

 Intellectual Property Rights means patents, trademarks, service marks, logos, get-up, trade names, internet domain names, rights in designs, copyright (including rights in computer software) and moral rights, database rights, semi-conductor topography rights, utility models, rights in know-how and other intellectual property rights, in each case whether registered or unregistered and including applications for registration, and all rights or forms of protection having equivalent or similar effect anywhere in the world;

-Marketing Collateral means advertising and marketing materials and collateral (including all physical, digital or electronic imagery), copy, promotional material, commercials, images, artwork, archival materials and product catalogs, in each case, that are solely used in or solely related to the Business.
+Marketing Collateral means advertising and marketing materials and collateral (including all physical, digital or electronic imagery), copy, promotional material, commercials, images, artwork, archival materials and product catalogues, in each case, that are solely used in or solely related to the Business.

 Normal Working Hours means the hours 9:00 am to 5:30 pm UK time, Monday to Thursday and 9:00 am to 5:00 pm on Fridays, on Business Days;